J.D. '03, Georgia State University School of Law

 Silverthorn served as an adjunct professor at the University of Denver Sturm College of Law from 2015-2016.
 She is licensed to practice law in Georgia, Colorado and Michigan.

 Silverthorn received her B.A. in Sociology from Michigan State University.
-She is also a 2003 graduate of Georgia State University School of Law.
-She served as the legislation co-editor of the GSU law review.
+She is also a 2003 graduate of Georgia State University College of Law.
+While in law school she served as the legislation co-editor of the GSU law review.
 As a student, her note, “When Parental Rights and Children’s Best Interests Collide: An Examination of Troxel v.
 Granville as it Relates to Gay and Lesbian Families,” was published in the Georgia State University Law Review.
 As a 3L she was the recipient of the 2003 Custer-Tuggle Family Law Award of Excellence.